CSR Activity Report

 Efforts to End Tuberculosis Worldwide

-The Fujifilm Group is working in partnership with public and private organizations to end tuberculosis (TB), which has become a global social issue, particularly in developing countries, by focusing on ”medical checkups.
+The Fujifilm Group is working in partnership with public and private organizations to end tuberculosis, which has become a global social issue, particularly in developing countries, by focusing on ”medical checkups.

 Fujifilm Group's Commitment to End Tuberculosis